uvaai/pdp/exam/practice/oefen_pdp.md

 This is a digital exam.
 The exam consists of programming exercises that are purely based on input, output, and calculations.
 You will use these exercises to show that you can create a program from scratch.

 During the exam, it is not allowed to use the internet and there is no help from teaching assistants.
-You are allowed to use the pdp.mprog.nl website.
-You will not be graded on design, but only on the correctness of your code.
-You do not have to comment your code, nor do you have to abide by any other styling rules (though this can greatly help you understand your code).
+You are allowed to use the pdp.mprog.nl website and the code you have written for this course. _You will not be graded on design, but only on the correctness of your code._ You do not have to comment your code, nor do you have to abide by any other styling rules (though this can greatly help you understand your code).

+This exam consists of 4 exercises.
+Each of the exercises can be made separately and are fully independent of each other.

 # Rules

 - Finish all exercises in a file named `exam.py` and submit this file
 - Each exercise should be done in (at least) **one** function
 - Outputs should be done within the exercise's function with `return`, unless stated otherwise
-- You are not allowed to use `numpy` or other libraries in this exam
+- You are not allowed to use `numpy`, `pandas`, or other libraries in this exam
 - Make sure the output for every exercise is printed to the screen when running your program.
 This is required to get the points for an exercise.
 ### Hints

 The following steps should help you find solutions to the exercises: